 Two other panels in the museum (Mus.nos.
 6D and 6E-1881) depict Kings from a 'Jesse Tree' window but were not originally part of this series of prophets panels.

-Full-length figure of a man with a full of head of long hair and beardless.
+Full-length figure of a man with a balding head and a beard.
 His head is surrounded by a halo composed of clear glass.
 The figure is in profile facing the left side of the panel.
-He is wearing a yellow mantle over a green tunic.
-The mantle hangs down over his left shoulder.
-The figure wears yellow boots or stockings.
-A scroll is draped across his body which he holds in the crook of his right elbow.
-His left hand is lowered and rests on top of the lower end of the scroll.
-The scroll is composed of clear glass with a thick matt black coat of pigment which has been scratched away with a fine stylus to reveal the letters:
+His right arm rests across his chest and his left arm and hand are holding a scroll.
+He is wearing a green tunic, over which is a brown garment draped across his body and over his left shoulder.
+The figure wears pruple-brown boots or stockings.
+He holds a long black scroll in his right hand which is stretched across his body.
+The scroll is composed of clear glass with a thick matt black coat of pigment which has been scratched away with a fine stylus to reveal a floral frieze (rinceaux).

 The figure is placed within a half quatrefoil.
-His right foot rests on top of the lower border of the quatrefoil and his left foot is placed across the mid section of the border of the quatrefoil..
+His right foot rests on top of the lower inner border of the quatrefoil and his left foot is placed across the lower inner border of the quatrefoil.
 There are floral sprays of blue, green, yellow and clear glass in the upper and lower spandrels of the quatrefoil.
-On the right of the panel is a vertical border of floral sprays composed of clear, green and brown glass.
+On the left of the panel is a vertical border of floral sprays composed of clear and brown glass.
 This border floral pattern is broken in the middle where it is dissected by the left projection of the quatrefoil.

 Place of Origin